alump/alump-dbar/README.md

 ```

 ## Releases
+### 0.1.2 (TBD)
+* aria-label attributes generated now
+* Item formatted can now return number, string or object (with 'text' and 'html' values).
+Object to be used when HTML coding is used.
+* Color of items can be now be defined in itemFormatter (will override theming colors when defined)
 ### 0.1.1 (2017-08-04)
 * Fixing project metadata to improve presentation at webcomponents.org
 * Fix overdrawn content, adding --alump-dbar-padding variable